opds-community/drafts/opds-1.2.md

 A client such as a web spider or web browser might be overwhelmed if the response to a GET contained every Atom Entry in an Acquisition Feed — in turn the server might also waste bandwidth and processing time on generating a response that cannot be handled.
 For this reason, servers MAY respond to Acquisition Feed GET requests with a paginated response: an OPDS Catalog Feed Document containing a partial list of the Acquisition Feed's member Atom Entries and a link to the next partial Acquisition Feed, if it exists, as defined in Section 3 of [RFC5005].

-OPDS Catalog providers SHOULD use Partial Catalog Entries in all Acquisition Feeds except Complete Acquisition Feeds, which are intended for crawling and are referenced using the http://opds-spec.org/crawlable relation.
+OPDS Catalog providers <em class="rfc">should</em> use Partial Catalog Entries in all Acquisition Feeds except Complete Acquisition Feeds, which are intended for crawling and are referenced using the `http://opds-spec.org/crawlable` relation.

-Clients MUST NOT assume that an OPDS Catalog Entry returned in the Acquisition Feed is a full representation of an OPDS Catalog Entry Resource, as described in the Section Partial and Complete Entries.
+Clients <em class="rfc">must not</em> assume that an OPDS Catalog Entry returned in the Acquisition Feed is a full representation of an OPDS Catalog Entry Resource, as described in the Section Partial and Complete Entries.

 ### 2.5.
 Complete Acquisition Feeds

-An OPDS Catalog provider MAY provide a single, consolidated Acquisition Feed that includes the complete representation of every unique OPDS Catalog Entry Document in an OPDS Catalog in an atom:feed to facilitate crawling and aggregation.
-Complete Acquisition Feeds SHOULD NOT be paginated unless they are extremely large.
+An OPDS Catalog provider <em class="rfc">may</em> provide a single, consolidated Acquisition Feed that includes the complete representation of every unique OPDS Catalog Entry Document in an OPDS Catalog in an atom:feed to facilitate crawling and aggregation.
+Complete Acquisition Feeds <em class="rfc">should not</em> be paginated unless they are extremely large.

-This representation is called a Complete Acquisition Feed and each OPDS Catalog Entry MUST be ordered by atom:updated, with the most recently updated Atom Entries coming first in the document order.
+This representation is called a Complete Acquisition Feed and each OPDS Catalog Entry <em class="rfc">must</em> be ordered by atom:updated, with the most recently updated Atom Entries coming first in the document order.

-If available, each OPDS Catalog Feed Document in the OPDS Catalog SHOULD contain an atom:link element with a relation of "http://opds-spec.org/crawlable" that references the Complete Acquisition Feed Resource.
+If available, each OPDS Catalog Feed Document in the OPDS Catalog <em class="rfc">should</em> contain an atom:link element with a relation of "http://opds-spec.org/crawlable" that references the Complete Acquisition Feed Resource.

-A Complete Acquisition Feed MUST include a fh:complete element from [RFC5005] unless pagination is required.
+A Complete Acquisition Feed <em class="rfc">must</em> include a fh:complete element from [RFC5005] unless pagination is required.
 See Section 2 of [RFC5005] for the specification of the fh:complete element.

-OPDS Catalog providers SHOULD use a compressed Content-Encoding when transmitting Complete Acquisition Feeds over HTTP.
+OPDS Catalog providers <em class="rfc">should</em> use a compressed Content-Encoding when transmitting Complete Acquisition Feeds over HTTP.
 See Section 14.11 of [RFC2616] for more on compression.

-OPDS Catalog providers MUST include Complete Catalog Entries when serializing a Complete Acquisition Feed.
+OPDS Catalog providers <em class="rfc">must</em> include Complete Catalog Entries when serializing a Complete Acquisition Feed.

 ### 2.6.
 Element Definitions